John Scotus Eriugena: Apocatastasis

-Eriugena is believed to have held to a form of apocatastasis or universal reconciliation, which maintains that the universe will eventually be restored under God's dominion.
-His form of apocatastasis however is fairly unique.
+Pierre Batiffol wrote that Eriugena is believed to have held to a form of apocatastasis or universal reconciliation, which maintains that the universe will eventually be restored under God's dominion.
+His form of apocatastasis however is unique.
 It is not Christian Universalism, but rather part of a broader Neoplatonic eschatology.
 As the cosmos for Eriugena gradually unfolds the grades of reality from the Godhead, so too will the various grades enfold into each other in a cosmic return to God, of which the Incarnation of Christ is a necessary tool for such a reversion.
 After the resurrection, the division between the sexes shall be abolished and elevated man will be as the fall had never happened for the elect.
 The body of each person will return to the soul from which it was separated such that, "life will become sense; sense will become reason and reason will become pure thought.
 A fourth stage will return the human soul to its primary cause or Idea and, together with the soul, the body it has reabsorbed...The fifth and last moment of this universal "analysis" will bring the terrestrial sphere back to Paradise.
 As this movement will propagate itself from sphere to sphere, nature and all its causes will let themselves be progressively permeated by God as air is by light.
 From that time and on, there will be nought else but God."

 However for Eriugena, this deification does not result in annihilation, because he believes that things are more real in their primordial causes than in themselves, and as such he evades the Origenistic apocatastasis whereby the lower grades of reality are annihilated.
 So, while everything has indeed returned to God in Eriugena's account, material hell is a "pagan superstition", eternal punishment remains as "the supernatural distinction between the chosen and the condemned will remain whole and will persist eternally, but each one will be beatified or punished in his own conscience."